mozilla-services/heka-docs/source/architecture/extending.rst

 The `OutputWriter` object is what actually owns the shared resource (i.e. the file handle, network connection, etc.).
-This will be wrapped by a `WriteRunner` object which will help transfer data from the plugin to the `OutputWriter`, and which will return the used data structures back to the plugin for reuse.
+This will be wrapped by a `WriteRunner` object which will help transfer message data from the pool of output plugins to the `OutputWriter`, and which will return the used data structures back to the plugins for reuse.
 You start by implementing the `OutputWriter`:

 `MakeOutputData`
     Each `OutputWriter` knows how to handle a specific type of data that is to be sent along to its destination.
+These are the objects that will be passed to the `Write` method.
 Many outputs use `[]byte` slices, but sometimes a different data type (such as a pointer to a specific struct) is required.
 The `OutputWriter` is responsible for creating these objects.
     `MakeOutputData` should allocate and initialize exactly one data structure